rakeshch/CarND-Vehicle-Detection/README.md

 ![Screenshot](./output_images/labels.JPG)

 Based on the labels detected above, final detection area is set to the extremities of each identified label.
-Examples can be seen under title "Visualizing boxes drawn for labels" as well as below:
+Examples can be seen under title "Visualizing boxes drawn for labels" in the project file.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?